 Peace and Global Witness Offering

 The Peacemaking Committee supports and interprets the Peace and Global Witness Offering that the Presbyterian Church collects each October in coordination with World Wide Communion.
-25% of this offering is used locally to support a Shawnee County peace and justice ministry.
+25% of this offering is used to support a Shawnee County peace and justice ministry, such as Florence Crittenton Services, Oxford Houses, or the YWCA Center for Safety and Empowerment.

 Topeka JUMP (Justice Unity & Ministry Project)